onap/archived-vfc-nfvo-driver-vnfm-svnfm/nokiav2/docs/onboarding.rst

     - If the network service is missing from the list

-      - Log in as demo user and select SDC
+      - Log in as demo user and select SDC and create the Network Service category

   - Click on Create